SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 * Measure and KPI definition review
 * Demonstrating how curated data becomes a report

-Learners should usually interact with the published report in the Fabric Sandbox Workspace.
+Report consumers should interact with the published report in reading mode.

-Report developers may work on a copy of the PBIX or report where instructed.
+Report developers may work on a copy of the report or semantic model inside the Fabric Sandbox Workspace where instructed.
 They should not overwrite the shared starter artefact.

 ## HDB Resales data